Air Cargo Export Procedures – Introduction

 B sells that product to C abroad

-B is the shipper and C is the importer of record
+B is the Importer of record and C is the receiving party of the goods.
+In certain cases C is the importer of record.

 The Haulage – Picking Up the Air Shipment